List of content you will read in this article:

 There are also many ways to get the same result, which has both good and bad sites.
 Development is incredibly flexible and, therefore, easier, especially for less experienced programmers.
 However, then it’s more difficult to pass a project to a new team member.

 In Ruby on Rails, a lot of work happens behind the scenes.
-Thanks to which, its code is elegant, but may be more difficult to understand some decisions behind it.
+Thanks to this, its code is elegant but may be more difficult to understand some decisions behind it.

 Although Ruby on Rails faces decreasing popularity, just like Ruby, the reports of its death are greatly exaggerated.